-FOWIND consortium has done studies resource assessment and preliminary feasibility studies along the Indian coast and demarcated eight zones each in Gulf of Khambat, Gujarat and Gulf of Mannar, Tamil nadu.
+NIWE in collaboration with FOWIND consortium has done studies resource assessment and preliminary feasibility studies along the Indian coast and demarcated eight zones each in Gulf of Khambat, Gujarat and Gulf of Mannar, Tamil nadu.
 Based on FOWIND report, NIWE has initiated the verification and validation of the studies.
 FOWPI consortium is planning to do preliminary studies for developing wind farms in a specific area demarcated by FOWIND.

 Working in offshore poses lots of challenges which can be tackled with proper planning and knowledge through tools and resources available.
 More thorough understanding and data collection of key met-ocean phenomena such as wind velocity and shear; low-level jets; tidal and current velocities; wave characteristics, geotechnical data relating to surface and subsurface characteristics, seasonal and diurnal variations, and the interaction among these conditions is required.